radutopala/onemcp/README.md

 ## Why OneMCP?

-When working with many MCP servers, exposing hundreds of tools directly to Claude consumes massive amounts of tokens and context window.
+When working with many MCP servers, exposing hundreds of tools directly to LLMs consumes massive amounts of tokens and context window.
 As explained in Anthropic's [Code Execution with MCP](https://www.anthropic.com/engineering/code-execution-with-mcp) article, the meta-tool pattern solves this by:

 1. **Reducing token overhead**: Instead of loading 50+ tool schemas (tens of thousands of tokens), expose just 2 meta-tools
-2. **Progressive discovery**: Claude searches for relevant tools only when needed
+2. **Progressive discovery**: LLMs search for relevant tools only when needed
 3. **Preserving context**: More room for actual conversation and code, less for tool definitions
 4. **Scaling gracefully**: Add new servers without increasing baseline token usage

-OneMCP implements this pattern as a **universal aggregator** - it works with any MCP server, not just specific integrations.
+OneMCP implements this pattern as a **universal aggregator** that works with:
+- Any LLM that supports MCP (Claude, OpenAI, Gemini, local models via Claude Desktop, etc.)
+- Any MCP-compliant server
+- Any deployment scenario (local development, production APIs, agent frameworks)

 ## Architecture